5 Revelations From Cohen: 2017 Checks, 'Catch-And-Kill,' Possible Book Deal

 (3) A "treasure trove" of allegations after years of "catch-and-kill"

 That wasn't the only questionable work Cohen did for Trump, though.
-He also laid out how he worked, in conjunction with David Pecker, the CEO of American Media Inc. (AMI) which publishes the National Enquirer, to "catch and kill" potentially damaging stories about Trump — by paying sources for exclusive rights to their stories and then never publishing those stories.
+He also laid out how he worked, in conjunction with David Pecker, the CEO of American Media Inc. (AMI), which publishes the National Enquirer, to "catch and kill" potentially damaging stories about Trump — by paying sources for exclusive rights to their stories and then never publishing those stories.

 The practice went beyond paying former Playboy model Karen McDougal, who has also claimed she had an affair with Trump and was paid $150,000 by AMI shortly after Trump won the GOP nomination in 2016.
 Trump has denied McDougal's allegations of an extramarital affair.

-There were other unverified stories that Pecker, a Trump ally, worked to bury such as a possible Trump love child and a rumored video tape of a fight between Melania Trump and the future president in an elevator, both of which Cohen said were untrue.
+There were other unverified stories that Pecker, a Trump ally, worked to bury, such as a possible Trump love child and a rumored video tape of a fight between Melania Trump and the future president in an elevator, both of which Cohen said were untrue.

 Still, Cohen said the Trumps were very worried about the "treasure trove of documents" Pecker had accumulated over the years that predated even Cohen's time working for the president.